 At ante-mortem the animal will appear normal

 At post-mortem at this stage there will possibly be localised pleurisy and peritonitis, chronic abscess and poly arthritis.
+At this stage the infection has healed and is non pathological except for the changes to tissue i.e. fibrous tissue formation.